a) Basis of preparation

 The Company enters into certain dossier sales, licensing and supply

-arrangements with certain third parties.
-These arrangements include certain performance obligations by the Company.
+arrangements with various parties.
+Income from licensing arrangements

+arrangements include certain performance obligations by the Company.

 Revenue from such arrangements is recognized in the period in which the

 Dividend and interest income